skip-mev/docs/docs/slinky/validator/5-flags-guide.md

 slinky --marketmap-provider dydx_api
 ```

-By default this assumes that the dydx node's REST LCD is running at `http://localhost:1317`.
+By default this assumes that the dydx node's REST endpoint is running at `http://localhost:1317`.
 If you need to change this, please utilize the [market-map-endpoint](/docs/slinky/validator/5-flags-guide.md#market-map-endpoint) flag.

 If you are serving prices for any other network, you should be using the `marketmap_api` (which is the default `slinky` is using).